Andreoew/nlw-journey/README.md

   <!-- Write here what the project is about. -->
   <h1 align="center">About</h1>
-  The project is a backend for a travel management system among friends.
+  The project is a backend and frontend for a travel management system among friends.
 With it, participants can create trips, invite friends, and manage activities during the trip.
 Guests receive confirmation links via email to confirm their participation.
-The API was developed in Node.js with TypeScript.
+The API was developed in Node.js with TypeScript, and the frontend was built using React and Vite.

+🚧 Finished Project 🚧
+  []

 🚧 Under Construction 🚧
-[] Frontend in React with NextJS
+  [✅]

 </p>